OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 - Only one **ItemSend** event is supported per add-in.
 If you have two or more **ItemSend** events in a manifest, the manifest will fail validation.
 - Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple email message-based operations.

-### Mailbox types
+### Mailbox type limitations

 On send functionality is only supported for user mailboxes in Outlook Web App.
 The functionality is not currently supported for the following mailbox types:

-1. Shared mailboxes
+- Shared mailboxes
-2. Offline mode
+- Offline mode
-3. Group mailboxes
+- Group mailboxes

 <!-- Verify that the name of the feature is "Modern Group"? -->